Shells of twisted flag varieties and the Rost invariant: Reduction to characteristic zero

 \begin{lem} If $\xi \in H^{d+1}(k, \Z/2\Z(d))$ is such that $\res_{L/k}(\xi)$ is a symbol for some odd-degree extension $L$ of $k$, then $\xi$ is a symbol. \end{lem}

-\begin{proof} In case $\car k \ne 2$, the claim concerns the Galois cohomology group $H^{d+1}(k, \Z/2\Z)$, and the lemma is a result of Rost \cite{Ro99}.
+\begin{proof} If $\car k \ne 2$, the claim concerns the Galois cohomology group $H^{d+1}(k, \Z/2\Z)$, and the lemma is a result of Rost \cite{Ro99}.
 Otherwise, $\car k = 2$ and we take $R$ and $K$ as above with $\ell = 2$ and $m = 1$.
 Combining Rost's result and the previous lemma completes the proof. \end{proof}